Cultivation of Rhodohypoxis and x Rhodoxis

 On seeing pots of Rhodohypoxis in full flower one of the first questions people ask us, is "Are they hardy?".

-Do NOT leave Rhodohypoxis on top of the bench in a glasshouse during their dormant period as even in winter the sun can raise temperature under glass to a degree where the corms may desiccate.
-We put them dry, cool 5c and drak road in the winter months.
+Do NOT leave Rhodohypoxis on top of the bench in a greenhouse during their dormant period as even in winter the sun can raise temperature under glass to a degree where the corms may desiccate.
+We put them dry, cool 5c and dark road in the winter months.

-Repotting is generally carried out in maart or april with the first watering given in april, providing temperatures are not too low.
+Repotting is generally carried out in March or April with the first watering given in April, providing temperatures are not too low.